manning-lp/sclasley-chatbot-with-llama-lp/README.md

-# build-a-chatbot-with-llama-2-lp-author
+# chatbot-with-llama2-lp-author
-Repository for liveProject: Build a Chatbot with Llama 2
+Repository for liveProject: Chatbot with Llama2